sniptamallick/MedHacks2020/README.md

 ## :pushpin: Features

+* Create simple routines for daily life skills
+* Add timers for tasks related to cooking and clearning
+* Easy to read interface with audio support for elderly people

 ## :scroll: Install

 Install [Node.js](https://nodejs.org/en/).
 Open up a terminal and clone the project with [Git](https://git-scm.com/), `cd` into the project root folder and install all dependencies: